josh0xA/Pantheon/README.md

 - ``./distros/debian-kali_install.sh``

 ### MacOS
 - The regular installation steps above should suffice.
 If not, open up an issue.
+- or, you can just follow the steps above or download the official package <a href="https://joshschiavone.com/" target="_blank">here</a>.
+- Please note that you are going to have to run Pantheon higher privileges to utilize the file saving. <br/>
+- ``$ /Applications/Pantheon.app/Contents/MacOS/Pantheon`` - after installation.

 ## Usage
 <p align="center">